First of all, apologies for occupying yet more of the internet with Lionel Messi v Cristiano Ronaldo content.

 Having missed out of three major international trophies (including a World Cup) in as many years, the Barcelona forward announced his retirement from international football.

-And when you look back at the agonising nature of Higuain’s misses, you can hardly blame Messi.
+And when you look back at the agonising nature of Higuain’s misses, Messi’s ultimately ill-judged decision is somewhat understandable.

-Three draws from three in the group stages meant they only qualified for the knockouts as one of the ‘best losers’.
+Three draws from three in the group stages meant they only qualified for the knockouts by virtue of being one of the so-called ‘best losers’.

-Ricardo Quaresma settled the ‘abysmal’ (quoting BBC) round of 16 clash against Croatia in the 117th minute before Portugal edged out Poland in the quarter-finals on penalties.
+Ricardo Quaresma settled the ‘abysmal’ (quoting BBC) round of 16 clash against Croatia in the 117th minute before Fernando Santos’ side edged out Poland in the quarter-finals on penalties.

-This meant Ronaldo and co reached the semi-finals despite having not won a game in 90 minutes in the tournament.
+This meant Ronaldo and co reached the semi-finals despite having not won a game in normal in time.

-They comfortably beat underdogs Wales to ensure a final against favourites and hosts France.
+They comfortably beat underdogs Wales to ensure a final against France, the favourites and hosts.

 And Les Bleus were handed a huge boost when Ronaldo was forced off with an injury midway through the first half.

-Portugal’s talismanic captain scored three goals and provided three assists en route to the final and Fernando Santos would surely have been concerned about his side’s chances sans Ronaldo.
+Portugal’s talismanic captain scored three goals and provided three assists en route to the final and Santos would surely have been concerned about his side’s chances without one of the greatest players of all time.

-However, Portugal dug in with Pepe expertly repelling Antoine Griezmann and co.
+However, Portugal dug in with Pepe expertly repelling Antoine Griezmann and co to take the game into extra time.

 In the 109th minute, substitute Eder let fly and beat Hugo Lloris from 25 yards to spark jubilant scenes in the streets of Lisbon.